 The terms of delivery concern various elements, namely:

-• Which party takes care of insurance, licenses and authorisation;
+- Which party takes care of insurance, licences and authorisation;

 Incoterms are no replacement for a contract of sale.
 Subjects as payment, alienation of income, juridical means in case of defaults, duration and the ending of agreements, legal and jurisdiction choices, but also important determinations about intellectual property and confidentiality are not covered by incoterms, but need to be agreed upon separately.
 This implies that those terms and conditions have to be agreed in a legal framework.
 Moreover, when deals between two parties are made regularly, a master agreement would be efficient as it standardises transacting.
 In such a standard legal framework all non-commercial terms can be defined.
 In case of a conflict, parties can rely on the defined rights and they need to respect the agreed duties.